wang9hu/cheatsheets-and-misc/myJavascriptNote.md

 **Iterator**

-- an iterator is any object which implements the Iterator protocol by having a `next()` method that returns an object with two properties:
+- an iterator is any object which implements the <span>Iterator protocol</span> by having a `next()` method that returns an object with two properties:
   - `value`: The next value in the iteration sequence.
   - `done`: This is `true` if the last value in the sequence has already been consumed.
 If `value` is present alongside `done`, it is the iterator's return value.